MetaMask/mm-docs-v2/wallet/get-started/run-development-network.md

 When you create a Ganache workspace, enter the seed phrase you use for your MetaMask instance into the **Account & Keys** setting.
-Ganache automatically gives each of your first 10 accounts 100 test ether (you can also configure these numbers in **Accounts & Keys**), which makes it easy to start development.
+Ganache automatically gives each of your first 10 accounts 100 test ether (you can configure these numbers in **Accounts & Keys**), which makes it easy to start development.

 :::caution important
-Since your seed phrase controls all your accounts, we recommend keeping at least one seed phrase for development, separate from any you use to store real value.
+Since your seed phrase controls all your accounts, we recommend keeping at least one seed phrase for development, separate from any used to store real value.
-You can manage multiple seed phrases by using multiple browser profiles, each with its own clean MetaMask installation.
+You can manage multiple seed phrases by using multiple browser profiles, each with its own MetaMask installation.
 :::